 If you’ve ever worked at a corporation, you know that everyone does presentations.
 People will hire you if they think you can help with their presentations.
 For example, pitch presentations are vital to any business.
 They can bring in millions of dollars’ worth of business.

-Become a presentation guru, and your hourly rate will make your friends’ eyes water from envy.
+Become a presentation guru, and your hourly rate for your freelance writing will make your friends’ eyes water from envy.

 Although presentations will take you longer than an hour to complete, you can consult on someone’s presentation quickly.